LogtalkDotOrg/logtalk3/library/dictionaries/NOTES.md

 `dictionaries`
 ==============

-This library provides a dictionary (also know as associative array, map, or symbol table) protocol and binary tree, AVL tree, and Red–Black tree implementations.
+This library provides a dictionary (also known as associative array, map, or symbol table) protocol and binary tree, AVL tree, and Red–Black tree implementations.
 The different representations of a dictionary should be regarded as opaque terms and only accessed using the library predicates.